bluebell

 motion graphics

-The Florida Mayhem is a professional esports franchise competing in the Overwatch League, the highest tier of Overwatch gameplay.
+The Florida Mayhem was a professional esports franchise competing in the Overwatch League, the highest tier of Overwatch gameplay.
 For their 2021 roster reveal event, I had the opportunity to create an all-new visual identity.The goal of the event was to reveal the 2021 roster in a more personal fashion.
 Normally, roster additions are announced to fans on Twitter.
 This event would reveal and interview each player individually, thus connecting the Korean players to their Floridian and Western fanbase.
 The opportunity for fans to ask the coach and general manager questions would also help to reassure a fanbase anxious over a 2021 season lacking in both concrete operational details and their star main tank player from the previous season.As such, the event needed to appear friendly yet composed; refreshing yet familiar.This feel would need to be maintained across all the graphics: a spiraling list that included overlays, background screens, stingers, transitions, graphics for multiple social platforms, and various informational graphics.
 Simultaneously, the assets intended for broadcast would need to be technically modular enough to fit any given scene.

 As I was given the go-ahead to deviate from the usual brand style for this event, I chose to combine Miami Vice vaporwave elements and bright pastel colors to create a style that was both nostalgic and vibrant.
 Although the pink and blue were both in line with the Mayhem color swatch, the normal brand style used black as a primary color.
 Using the pink and blue as primaries reflected the refreshing, youthful feel of the roster, which included both new and old players.To achieve this style, I combined three separate typefaces: one classic Outrunner cursive font, one blocky "gamer" style font, and one Windows 95 inspired font.
 The Windows 95 font also needed to be compatible with Korean text to accommodate the bilingual nature of the event.